kilipan/nasin-toki/README.md

 `X li Y [e Z]`[^li-dropping]

-(more complex sentence structures are of course possible, if necessary (e.g. [here](https://github.com/kilipan/nasin-toki#combining-different-conjunctions)))
+(more complex sentence structures are of course possible, if really necessary (e.g. [here](https://github.com/kilipan/nasin-toki#combining-different-conjunctions)))

 [^li-dropping]: Whenever our main character, the subject `X` is exactly the word `mi` (and nothing else) or exactly the word `sina` (and nothing else), the particle `li` is dropped from the sentence.
   Examples: